pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

   the same ResourceClaim which may only get used by one pod at a time, only one pod can be scheduled.

-  Both schedulers try to add their pod to the `ReservedFor` field, but only the update that reaches the API server first gets stored.
+  Both schedulers try to add their pod to the `claim.status.reservedFor` field, but only the update that reaches the API server first gets stored.
 The other one fails with a conflict error and the scheduler which issued it knows that it must put the pod back into the queue, waiting for the ResourceClaim to become